-- A) When a Member is not satisfied with the Health Plan's decision of a grievance, the Member may request for a State grievance review with the State. - B) A Member may request for a State grievance review within thirty (30) days of the Member's receipt of the grievance disposition from the Health Plan.
+- A) When a Member is not satisfied with the Health Plan's decision of a grievance, the Member may request for a State grievance review with the State. - B) A Member may request for a State grievance review within thirty (30) days from the date on the grievance resolution letter issued by the Health Plan.
 A State grievance review may be made by contacting DHS by phone or by mailing a request to:

-Med-QUEST Division Health Care Services Branch P.O.
+Med-QUEST Division Health Care Services Branch

+P.O.
 Box 700190